AndreaZoccatelli/okgv/README.md

 └── abstract_algebra             → path: "algebra/abstract_algebra"
 ```

 Entries can live at any level.
-Queries on a topic are recursive, including all descendant entries.
+Topic queries (counts, listings, stats) are recursive: querying `algebra` includes entries under all its descendants.
+Similarity search is the exception, it is scoped to the exact target topic only (see [Similarity Scoping](#similarity-scoping)).

 ## Agent Workflow